julianazacharias/digital-library/README.md

 # Digital Library

-A simple API buildt with FastAPI Sync to manage books.
+A simple API built with FastAPI Sync to manage books.
 This API allows users to perform operations such as adding, updating, and retrieving books.

 ## How to run the project